jdngray77/FlightSimHelper/README.md

 > For simulation use only.
 >
-> Only tested with Microsoft Flight Simulator, but should be compatable with FSUIPC7 in it's different flavours.
+> Only tested with Microsoft Flight Simulator 2020, but should be compatable with FSUIPC7 in it's different flavours.
 >
 > Only comes with checklists for the FlyByWire A32NX, but checklists are fully data-driven - meaning you can create your own!